lewark/lpc.lv2/README.md

 * https://github.com/x42/sisco.lv2
 * https://github.com/x42/robtk

-The example plugins from the LV2 project were also instrumental during development, especially the eg-amp and eg-midigate examples written by David Robillard, and the eg-scope example based on Simple Scope.
+The example plugins from the LV2 project were also instrumental during development, especially the eg-amp and eg-midigate examples written by David Robillard, and the eg-scope example that Simple Scope was built on.

 * https://lv2plug.in/book
 * https://github.com/lv2/lv2